What You Need to Know:

 The Elder Care Office is here to support you and help you save time as you navigate your way through issues involved in caring for an elderly loved one.
 We do that by providing resources such as the ones on this page.
 However, this entire Elder Care section of our website is dedicated to supporting you as a caregiver.

 Need caregiving resources for your loved one?
 Let us do the 'leg' work for you.
 We can find resources almost anywhere in the United States.
 Although our office cannot endorse specific services, we can help with the selection process by answering questions and finding additional information.
 Contact our office at (859) 323-4600 or by e-mail.

-- Pathways Guide - a comprehensive resources guide to a range of services available for seniors in Fayette County and surrounding areas
+- Pathways Guide - a comprehensive senior resource guide to a range of services and senior housing options available in Fayette County and surrounding areas

 - Alzheimer's Care Kit - includes the booklet "Caring for a Person wtih Alzheimer's Disease" along with other information relating to dementia from the National Institute on Aging.

 - Prepare to Care - a publication from AARP giving you information and resources to help you get organized in caring for an older loved one

 Formed in 1980, the Alzheimer's Association advances research to end Alzheimer's and dementia while enhancing care for those living with the disease.

 Caregiving Club realizes that caregivers have precious little time to read, but it felt compelled to create reading lists for caregivers.
 You may only read a chapter at a time or pick up the book once your caregiving is done.
 Or if you have not yet stepped into the caregiving spotlight you may read one of these books to help you prepare to care.